Default Site / Tools for Vision Science / Cambridge Colour Test

-The Cambridge Colour Test for ViSaGe provides a rapid means of screening subjects for colour vision deficiencies.
+The Cambridge Colour Test provides a rapid means of screening subjects for colour vision deficiencies.
 It can also be used to examine in more detail the changes in colour discrimination that occur as a result of congenital or acquired conditions.

 Investigate the limits of colour discrimination